 It was announced in the Budget 2020 that the Wage Subsidy scheme will be extended.
 The extension will be available from 10 June 2020 until 1 September 2020:

 Wage subsidies are available for all employers that are significantly impacted by Covid-19 and are struggling to retain employees as a result.
-A further update to the scheme was announced on Monday.
-The subsidy now applies to all employers, contractors, sole traders, self-employed people, registered charities and incorporated societies.
+The subsidy applies to all employers, contractors, sole traders, self-employed people, registered charities and incorporated societies.

 The COVID-19 Wage Subsidy will be paid at a flat rate of:

 The subsidy is paid as a lump sum and covers 12 weeks per employee.
 This subsidy is for wages only.
 It is to help you keep your staff employed while you consider changes that may be needed while the disruption continues, and to ensure the future viability of your business.

 When you apply, you will need to have handy: